Varshith07827/AI-PII-Detector/docs/PRD.md

 # Product Requirements Document: PII Detector – AI Privacy Protection Tool

 ## Overview
-Offline-first tool that detects, visualizes, risk-scores, and masks PII from uploaded files or pasted text.
+Offline-first tool that detects, visualizes, risk-scores, and masks PII from uploaded files or pasted text, plus a CLI for local/automated use.
 Runs locally with no cloud dependency or data retention.

 ## Goals
 - Detect 11+ PII types with high precision/recall; process ≤10 MB files in <5s.